nairitya03/CTF-WriteUps/README.md

 # CTF-WriteUps
-This Repos have all MY CTF WriteUps and Walk Throughs
+This Repo have all MY CTF WriteUps and Walk Throughs